-Note, that the BW and CT parameters are combined together to form a single index at 7.2 and 8.0 kbps.
+Note that the BW and CT parameters are combined together to form a single index at 7.2 and 8.0 kbps.
 This index conveys the information whether CELP core or HQ-MDCT core is used.
-At 9.6 kbps, the information about using the CELP core or the TCX core is part of the CT parameter itself.
+At 9.6 kbps, the information about using the CELP core or the TCX core is encoded as a part of the CT parameter.

 7.1.2 Bit allocation at 13.2 kbps

-The EVS codec encodes NB, WB and SWB content at 13.2 kbps with CELP core, HQ-MDCT core or TCX core.
+The EVS codec encodes NB, WB and SWB content at 13.2 kbps with CELP core, HQ-MDCT core, or TCX core.
 For WB signals, the CELP core uses TBE or FD extension layer.
-For SWB signals, the CELP core uses again TBE or FD extension layer and the TCX core uses IGF extension layer.
+For SWB signals, the CELP core uses TBE or FD extension layer, and the TCX core uses IGF extension layer.